 Malassezia pachydermatis is a common yeast which is a normal part of the flora (microenvironment) of the superficial layers of both human and animal skin.

 The organism usually lives on the skin, ear canals, oral cavity and body orifices (vagina and anus) in low numbers where it usually causes no harm.
 In some cases, a proliferation occurs and causes disease.
 There are several types of Malassezia yeast, Malassezia pachydermatis is the most common form to affect cats.
 The yeast metabolises fats on the surface of the skin (lipophilic).

-There are a number of contributing factors to this, essentially when normal immunological or physical mechanisms break down, yeast overgrowth can occur.
+There are several contributing factors to this; essentially when ; tests immunological or physical mechanisms break down, yeast overgrowth can occur.
 As well as barriers keeping the yeast in check, environmental conditions may play a role.
 Most yeasts and funguses thrive in moist, humid conditions.

-- Immunosuppression – There are a number of reasons your cat’s immune system may be suppressed including feline immunodeficiency virus, feline leukemia and certain cancers.
+- Immunosuppression – There are several reasons your cat’s immune system may be suppressed including feline immunodeficiency virus, feline leukemia, and certain cancers.